 - Preheat the oven to 350 degrees.
 Remove the first sheet of dough from the fridge.
 If the dough is too stiff/cold to roll out, let it sit for 10 to 15 minutes, until it’s rollable.
 Flour your work surface and rolling pin.
 Roll the dough out to a ¼-inch thickness.
 Using your cookie cutter, stamp out cookies.
 Transfer the cookies to a parchment-lined baking sheet and place in the freezer to chill for 15 minutes (this helps the cookies keep their shape when baked).
 Repeat the rolling out and stamping out process with the second sheet of dough.
 Repeat chilling process too.

 - Bake the cookies, one baking sheet at a time, for 8 to 10 minutes, until the center of the cookie no longer looks wet.
 The baking time will vary depending on the size of your cookie.

 - Allow the cookies to cool completely before decorating

-- To make the icing: In the bowl of a stand-up mixer (with the paddle attachment) or a medium bowl with an electric mixer, add the sugar and egg whites.
-Mixing on low speed, add 1/4 cup water and mix until it’s a smooth, somewhat thick consistency.
+- In the bowl of a stand-up mixer (with the paddle attachment) or a medium bowl with an electric mixer, add the sugar and egg whites.
+Mixing on low speed, add ¼ cup water and mix until it’s a smooth, somewhat thick consistency.
 Add a few tablespoons of icing to a piping bag with a small round tip attached.
 Stencil the outsides of the hearts and allow to dry completely.

 - Add a teaspoon more of water to the royal icing and mix until it’s a much looser consistency, adding more water, as needed.
 Add the royal icing to the center of the cookies, spreading it around, until it reaches the outside stencil, using a toothpick.
 I found it easiest to work in batches of three because the icing can dry out and be hard to spread.
 Allow the cookies to dry completely, an hour or so.
 Then eat them!